“It wusnae me Mammy! ‘Onest – I didnae dae it!”

 “This is ma stoap” said the old Sikh, “Mind how ye go.” and he limped off.

 They got off at Kelvin Bridge and walked west along Great Western Road.
 Jack clutched the hanky in one hand and held his mother’s with the other.
 This was all new territory to Jack and he stared around drinking in as much as possible scared he might miss something.
 He didn’t know Mary was retracing the steps she took here all those years ago with her Gran.
-The area had changed since then but not so much as she would get lost.
+The area had changed since then but not so much that she would get lost.
 The big iron gates at the entrance to the park were still there flung open to welcome visitors.

 Jack couldn’t believe his eyes, the glasshouses seemed so much bigger than the other ones he had seen at the Winter Gardens and going through the doors the heat and humidity enveloped him in a blanket of steamy warmth.
 He stared up at the huge trees in the middle the building his mouth gaping in astonishment.
 His mum led him to the centre of the big circular glasshouse where the fountain and pond held enormous goldfish and coy carp.
 He could see coins glittering in the pool, and then he remembered the present the old man had given him.